Layla-P/CodingClinic/content/workshops/c-sharp-ws-4.md

 ```
 This is using the `TryParse` method provided for us in `System`, the library of methods that Microsoft provide us within the SDK.
 There are a few extra things about this method like `out` but don't worry about that now.

 If `someText` can be turned into an integer, the method will assign the variable `myInt` with the value,  in this case,  `27`.

 If the method can't change the string into an integer, it will set the value of `age` as `0`.
 So in the code below, `"twenty-seven"` cannot be made into an integer, so `myInt` will be given a value of `0`.
+This is because an integer always needs to have a value, it cannot be null, and `0` is the default value.

 ```csharp
 var someText = "Twenty-Seven";
 int myInt;